xuchef/square-words/README.md

 python square_words.py
 ```

-This outputs a list of _square words_ in `square_words.json.gz`.
-Uncompressed, it looks like
+The top 1000 _square words_ by relevance are in `square_words.json`, which looks like

 ```
 [